OhadTheFox/bsidestlv.com/content/villages/_index.md

 ### Reconnaissance for Red Teamers
 **By: Lior Sibonny Leibovitz**
-This session will dive into OSINT and recon world in the black hat hackers and red teamers. we will discuss the difference between those approaches and learn about techniques and usage of relevant tools.
+This session will delve into the world of OSINT and reconnaissance in the realm of black hat hackers and red teamers.
+We will discuss the differences between these approaches and explore techniques and the usage of relevant tools.

 ### Panel Discussion: From Intelligence to Adversary Simulation
 **Moderator: Stav Shulman**
-Panelists: Ido Rozen, Dr Amit Elazari, Hanna Meyerfeld
+Panelists: Ido Rozen, Dr Amit Elazari, Hanna Meyerfeld, Jeremy Makowski

 ### Closing Keynote: Finding Your Adversarial Voice
 **by Jamie Williams**